-On March 17, 2021, prior to being acquired by the Company, Spark entered into a definitive share exchange agreement with Mongoose Mining Ltd. ("Mongoose"), a company listed on the Canadian Securities Exchange, which set out the intent of the parties for Spark to complete a reverse take-over ("RTO") of Mongoose whereby the Company will receive common shares of Mongoose in exchange for its interest in Spark.
+On March 17, 2021, prior to being acquired by the Company, Spark entered into a definitive share exchange agreement with Mongoose Mining Ltd. ("Mongoose"), a company listed on the Canadian Securities Exchange, which set out the intent of the parties for Spark to complete a reverse takeover ("RTO") of Mongoose whereby the Company will receive common shares of Mongoose in exchange for its interest in Spark.

-The RTO is expected to be completed in 2021.
-Accordingly, the assets and liabilities of Spark were considered as held for sale at the Acquisition Date and at June 30, 2021, in accordance with IFRS 5, non-current assets held for sale and discontinued operations.
-As such, the assets and liabilities of Spark are presented separately as held for sale on the condensed interim consolidated statement of financial position of the Company at June 30, 2021.
-Upon completion of the RTO, in which the Company's interest in Spark will be exchanged for an interest in Mongoose, the Company expects its interest in Mongoose to be diluted below a controlling interest.
+The assets and liabilities of Spark were considered as held for sale at the Acquisition Date and at September 30, 2021, in accordance with IFRS 5, non-current assets held for sale and discontinued operations.
+As such, the assets and liabilities of Spark are presented separately as held for sale on the condensed interim consolidated statement of financial position of the Company at September 30, 2021.
+Upon completion of the RTO on November 10, 2021, the Company's 53.1% indirect equity interest in Spark was exchanged for a 40.7% indirect equity interest in Mongoose.
+Refer to Note 22.